Randoffin/Global-Maternal-Mortality-Analysis-1990-2021-/README.md

 Increase healthcare investment in low-HDI countries.

-Imrove maternal healthcare access in Africa.
+Improve maternal healthcare access in Africa.

-Strngthen global health policies and funding.
+Strengthen global health policies and funding.

-Focus on rural ad underserved populations.
+Focus on rural and underserved populations.

 Conclusion:

-Maternal mortality has imroved globally, butstrng disparities remain betwee developed and developing regions, highlighting the need for targeted interventions.
+Maternal mortality has improved globally, but strong disparities remain between developed and developing regions, highlighting the need for targeted interventions.

 Files Delivered